jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 3.4.0

+- Added the possibility to attach images to the requests.

 ### 3.3.0

 - Shortcuts have been added for the predefined commands, as well as the ability to reference files and/or methods directly in the request fields.
 - Improvements in the visualization of fields for the Tool Window.
 - Added a filter in the Solution Context window.

-### 3.2.3

-- Adjustment to prevent Markdown tags from being added to the code editor when using the "Add Comments" command.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)